Highlights

 - Blue Lake and Green Lake: Just 15 minutes southeast of Rotorua, these lakes are renowned for their striking colors, and the Tarawera road provides a nice, scenic drive

-- Waikite Valley Thermal Pools: Experience the ‘Living Waters’ of the Te Manaroa Spring, the largest single source of 100 percent pure boiling water in New Zealand, with several soaking, plunging, and swimming pool options
+- Waikite Valley Thermal Pools: Experience the "Living Waters" of the Te Manaroa Spring, the largest single source of 100 percent pure boiling water in New Zealand, with several soaking, plunging, and swimming pool options

-Today, indulge in a visit to Polynesian Spa.
+Today, indulge in a visit to the Polynesian Spa.
 Enjoy the four mineral rock pools, each with different temperatures, for a peaceful bathing experience.
 The pools are surrounded by native New Zealand flora, complete with a waterfall and a grotto.

-After your spa visit, follow SH5 and then SH1 to the airport to drop off your car.
-If you have time, you can choose to make a detour via Waitomo and the glowworm caves, or via Matamata and Hobbiton.
+After your spa visit, follow SH5 and SH1 to the airport to drop off your car.
+If you have time, you can make a detour via Waitomo and the glowworm caves or Matamata and Hobbiton.
+Since your flight home is early, spend your last night near Auckland's airport.